 Tip #7: Create a feedback loop

-While the thought of asking for this kind of feedback can be daunting, knowing where they stand, how their efforts are being perceived, and how their co-workers would like to see them grow will give managers a framework for their development.
+While asking for this kind of feedback can be daunting, knowing where they stand, how their efforts are being perceived, and how their co-workers would like to see them grow will give managers a framework for their development.
 And this, in turn, could offer them peace of mind while they navigate the ups and downs of their new role.